Resources

 • The Depression and Bipolar Support Alliance (DBSA) is the leading patient-directed national organization focusing on the most prevalent mental illnesses.

-• NARSAD – Previously known as the National Alliance for Research on Schizophrenia and Depression, NARSAD is a private, not-for-profit public charity 501(C)(3) organized for the purpose of raising funds for scientific research into the causes, cures, treatments and prevention of severe psychiatric brain and behavior disorders, such as schizophrenia and depression.
+• NARSAD – Previously known as the National Alliance for Research on Schizophrenia and Depression, NARSAD is a private, non-profit public charity 501(C)(3) organized for the purpose of raising funds for biomedical research into the causes, cures, treatments and preventions of severe psychiatric brain and behavior disorders, such as schizophrenia and depression.

-• The Meehl Foundation offers Families the ability to step out of the chaos and stride successfully into fulfilling relationships with the bipolar person living in their life by giving the family the information and healing tools.
+• The Meehl Foundation offers families the ability to step out of the chaos and stride successfully into fulfilling relationships with person living in their life by providing information and healing tools.

 • Children's Info

-• The Child & Adolescent Bipolar Foundation improves the lives of families raising children and teens living with bipolar disorder and related conditions.
+• The Child & Adolescent Bipolar Foundation improves the lives of families raising children, adolescents and teens living with bipolar and related mental health conditions.

-• The Ryan Licht Sang Bipolar Foundation is dedicated to fostering awareness, understanding and research for Child and Adolescent Bipolar Disorder
+• The Ryan Licht Sang Bipolar Foundation is dedicated to fostering understanding, awareness and research for Adolescent and Child Bipolar Disorder

-• GCBF is a parent-run organization that seeks to advocate, educate and support children with or at risk for bipolar disorder and their families.
+• GCBF is a parent-run organization that advocates, educates and supports children with or at risk for bipolar disorder.

-• RevolutionHealth.com is a free, comprehensive health and medical information site, specifically designed with women and other caregivers in mind.
+• RevolutionHealth.com is a free, extensive health and medical information site, specifically created with women and other caregivers in mind.

 • Depression